 Alas, I never got around to trying a Branchline kit.
 Instead, I stockpiled several Northeastern Scale Models kits just before NESM shut down, partly because theirs were more affordable.

 Well, I got to thinking that it may be time to pursue seriously an idea Hubby Dan has for building our own microscale Victorian mansions using a 3D printer.
 Hubby Dan joined a non-profit group of inventors, artists, and free thinkers in the area; they possess a 3D printer and have plenty of smart people to help us figure out how to use it.
-As luck would have it, St. Louis boasts a superb assortment of Victorian, Edwardian, and other vintage-architecture homes.
+As luck would have it, St. Louis boasts a superb assortment of classic architecture.
 Perhaps current homeowners would allow photography for 3D modelling?
 Replicas of prominent homes in our city – nay, in our country! – could be a meaningful contribution to posterity.
 Most mansions were built to last centuries, but you and I both know that Time marches on....
-How many handsome homes have been razed to make room for Progress?
-Anyway, these are notions to ponder as I look into the legality of creating miniatures of private homes.
+How many handsome houses have been razed to make room for Progress?
+Anyway, these are notions to ponder as I look into the legality of creating miniatures of private dwellings.

 Well, I had another thought.
 Imagination comes in handy.
 Some people are astonishingly creative, while others struggle with inspiration.
 I'm one of those who occasionally struggle, but I have a computer, which means I can Google, which means I have instant access to pictures of the fruits of other people's imagination and labor.
 Googling opens the door to a vast photography collection brimming with handsome houses, of every style and hue, showcasing unique and colorful gardens.
 The Internet is a great place to gather ideas for your miniature outdoor scenes, without ever leaving your chair.
 But better still, I should stroll through a lovely neighborhood... it's a great way to burn calories while sniffing flowers.